Stand with Ukraine flag

 wget https://dist.thingsboard.io/tb-tcp-udp-integration-4.0.1pe.rpm

-Install integration as a service:
+Install the integration as a service:

 1